Standards, Petitions, and Appeals

 The Continued Academic Probation status is removed when students earn both a term and cumulative 2.0 GPA.

 What happens if I am not academically successful while on Academic Probation/ Continued Academic Probation?

-If you do not wish to sit out, you may be considered for enrollment in the following semester by visiting with an academic advisor to submit an Academic Dismissal Petition.
-These advising sessions begin on the first day of registration and must be completed no later than 10 business days prior to the start of the semester you are submitting your appeal
+If you do not wish to sit out, you may be considered for enrollment in the following semester by visiting with a certified advisor to submit an Academic Dismissal Petition.
+These advising sessions begin on the first day of registration and must be completed no later than 10 business days prior to the start of the semester you are submitting your appeal.

 Is there anyone that can help me while I am on Academic Probation?